Norecipes - Elevating Everyday Meals

 When the timer is up, transfer the wings to the rack and let the surface of the chicken dry out for a few minutes.

-Once your chicken teriyaki wings are down browning, remove them from the oven and brush or spoon on the teriyaki sauce.
+Once your chicken teriyaki wings are done browning, remove them from the oven and brush or spoon on the reduced teriyaki sauce.
+Serve these as an appetizer or finger food for game nights and potlucks.
+Serve these as an appetizer or finger food for game nights and potlucks.
+For kids, try making my teriyaki meatballs.

 These ridiculously glossy teriyaki chicken wings are lacquered in a thick, sticky teriyaki sauce made with just a handful of ingredients.